 No informal requests for advice, or moot questions, will be considered by the Board.
 Any advice, opinion, or information given by any Board member or the administrative officer, or any other official or employee of the City of Greenfield, shall not be binding on the Board.
 It is declared to be the policy of the Board to discourage any such personal appeals.

-DOCKET AND MINUTES BOOK:
+DOCKET AND MINUTE BOOK:

 The Secretary shall be provided with a docket and minute book which shall be kept posted and up-to-date.
 The docket shall be a well-bound book in which the administrative officer shall enter the number of the application; the name of the applicant; short description by street number, road or otherwise, of the premises; the nature of the application; and the final disposition of the cause has been disposed of.
 All continuances, postponements, dates of sending notices, and other steps taken and acts done shall be noted on the docket.